Skip to main content

 Types of Workers’ Comp Benefits

 If you are unable to work because you were injured while on the job, is there a way to get paid while you are recovering?
 Take a walk to your human resources office and report your injury as soon as possible after the event occurs; then call one of the best workers’ compensation lawyers in Glendale.
 Of course, seek immediate medical attention if the injury calls for it.
-Document everything — details of the actual accident, time of day, conditions of the area where the accident occurred, note any witnesses present.
+Document everything — details of the actual accident, time of day, conditions of the area where the accident occurred, and note any witnesses present.
 Take lots of pictures, both of the area where the accident occurred and of any injuries you sustained as a result of the accident.

-If the accident was obviously work-related, you have witnesses, and you can provide pictures and medical evidence, you probably do not need the assistance of an attorney.
+If the accident was work-related, you have witnesses, and you can provide pictures and medical evidence, you probably do not need the assistance of an attorney.
 As long as the benefit settlement reimburses you for medical expenses and lost wages and you are satisfied with the resolution, there is no need to pursue further action.

 There are four types of benefits you can receive through a workers’ comp claim.
 These include: